St. Mary's Cancer Treatment Center is now named the Hildegard Medicus Cancer Center.

 Medical oncology is the specialty of internal medicine dealing with the diagnosis and management of cancer treatment.
 A medical oncologist has knowledge of all aspects of the treatment of cancer, including chemotherapy, surgery, radiation therapy and biological therapy.

-At St. Mary’s Cancer Treatment Center, medical oncology services are provided by board-certified medical oncologists/hematologists.
+At the Hildegard Medicus Cancer Center, medical oncology services are provided by board-certified medical oncologists/hematologists.
 The medical oncologist determines the appropriate drugs, dosage and schedule for the administration of these drugs.
 In order to ensure the best outcomes, the medical oncologist frequently consults with radiation therapists and surgeons to combine chemotherapy most effectively with these modalities.
 In most cases, the medical oncologist manages a cancer patient's overall care.
 Expertise in pain management, treatment of chemotherapy side effects, psychological care and social needs all are considered by the medical oncologist.
 Although the medical oncologist may have special interests within his/her field, he/she has the experience, training and skill to obtain the most recent information on any form of cancer and all types of cancer therapy.

 Chemotherapy, sometimes referred to as "chemo," is the use of medicines (drugs) in treating disease.
 While surgery and radiation therapy destroy or damage cancer cells in a specific location, chemotherapy works throughout the body.
 Chemotherapy can destroy cancer cells that have spread (metastasized) to parts of the body far from the original tumor site.